MrGuzior/newchat-client/README.md

 [Server github repository](https://github.com/MrGuzior/newchat-server)

 A chat app for browser desktop use (Not optimized for mobile screens).
-Client is written in TypeScript Note enviroment using React and Socket.IO.
+Client is written in TypeScript Node enviroment using React and Socket.IO.

 ## Install and Run